 - The Commissioner's discretion under the current provisions to exempt a transaction on the grounds that it is 'just and reasonable' will be replaced with a discretion to reduce the duty payable on a relevant acquisition where there is 'an anomalous duty outcome'.

-- The conversion provisions have been expanded so that the conversion of a private company to a listed company, or the conversion of a private unit trust to a public unit trust, will be treated as if it were an acquisition of a 100 per cent interest.
-However, the duty payable on the conversion will be 10 per cent of the duty that would otherwise be payable.
+- The conversion provisions have also been expanded so that the conversion of a private company to a listed company, or the conversion of a private unit trust to a public unit trust, will constitute a relevant acquisition of 100% of the interest in the relevant entity.
+However the duty payable on the conversion will be 10% of the duty that would otherwise be payable.